 - Keep smiling on the day of the event!
-If you look stressed and/or are rushing around looking flustered the delegates are going to see this and think the event hasn’t been organised well.
+If you look stressed and are rushing around looking flustered, the delegates are going to see this and think the event hasn’t been organised well.

 - Event budgeting is a major MAJOR factor in organising any event.
 Here is a great piece on event budgeting.

-Finally if you do create a lot of events as part of your role do think about adding some blogs and LinkedIn Groups to your usual assistant resources.
-On Twitter follow the #Eventprofs hastag and a good group on LinkedIn is Making Good Organisers Great.
+Finally, if you do create a lot of events as part of your role do think about adding some blogs and LinkedIn Groups to your usual assistant resources.
+On Twitter follow the #Eventprofs hashtag and a good group on LinkedIn is Making Good Organisers Great.